rachelAtFlatiron/EAST-SE-041023-Phase-4-Flask/04_exceptions_validations/04_slides.md

 ```

 <aside class="notes">
-`raiseException("Error")` - this is a python thing that can be used in any python code...not just flask stuff
+`raiseException("Error")` - this is a python thing that can be used in any python code...not just flask stuff <br />
+abort raises HTTPException - same as raising an exception.  <br />
+using make_response is not handled the same way <br />
+error handling mechanism: looks for closest error handler that matches raised exception
 </aside>

 ---